analogdevicesinc/msdk/Examples/MAX32655/BLE_fit/README.md

 5. Button 2 long: Toggle HRM RR Interval feature flag

-## Use ARM core and RISC-V core for splitted HCI
+## Use ARM core and RISC-V core for split HCI
-In the project.mk, changing USE_DUAL_CORE to 1 will enable using both ARM core and RISC-V core for the splitted HCI.
+In the project.mk, changing USE_DUAL_CORE to 1 will enable using both ARM core and RISC-V core for the split HCI.